Joseph Sunlight: Early life

+Architectural career

 Sunlight was apprenticed to an architect in Manchester in 1904 and by 1907 had his own practice in St Ann's Square.
 Reputedly, by 1910, he had designed and built more than 1000 houses in Prestwich and claimed that by 1921 he had created more than one million pounds' worth of property.

-He also designed and built factories and warehouses, but his greatest memorial is Sunlight House (1932).
+He also designed and built factories and warehouses, but his greatest memorial is Sunlight House (1932) in Manchester.
 In 1949, he proposed a 40-storey extension, but it was rejected by the city council.
-His sole religious building was the technically innovative South Manchester Synagogue (1913).
+His sole religious building was the technically innovative South Manchester Synagogue (1913) in Fallowfield.

+Political career

 Sunlight was elected Liberal Member of Parliament for Shrewsbury in the 1923 general election and introduced a Private Member's Bill on the standardisation of bricks.
 Though the bill survived by a single vote, it was lost when Sunlight was defeated in the 1924 United Kingdom general election.

+Death

+Sunlight died in April 1978, aged 89, and was buried in the Jewish section of Southern Cemetery, Manchester.

+Personal life

 Sunlight, though always professing his affection for the faith of his parents, seems to have been more interested in his favourite pastime of horse racing.

-Sunlight died in 1978 and was buried in the Jewish section of Southern Cemetery, Manchester.

-Family

-He married Edith Forshaw in 1940, and they had one son, artist Ben Sunlight.
-He died in April 1978 aged 89.
+He married Edith Forshaw in 1940, and they had one son, artist Ben Sunlight (1935–2002).